Connect with City Council

 Why are you considering destroying a historical and important Park building in the community, the Lincoln Park Barn, so CMU can have locker rooms?
 Let them build where nothing has to be demolished.

-Dhesse23 asked about 1 month agoThank you for taking the time to share your questions and comments ahead of our upcoming Town Hall event.
+Dhesse23 asked 4 months agoThank you for taking the time to share your questions and comments ahead of our upcoming Town Hall event.
 We appreciate your engagement and interest in shaping the discussion on the issues that matter most to our community.

 Your questions will be included as part of the Town Hall conversation, helping guide the topics and discussions with city staff and leadership.